GLOBAL MARKETS-Dollar, stocks advance on U.S. jobless data

 On top of concern about the timing of a change in monetary policy, dealers focused attention on the budgetary and debt battles going on in Washington.

 U.S. Treasury Secretary Jack Lew warned that the United States would exhaust its borrowing capacity no later than Oct.
-17, though analysts reckon it could keep paying its debts at least until the end of the month.
+17, though analysts reckon the federal government could keep paying its debts at least until the end of the month.

 Elsewhere, data from the European Central Bank showed that lending to companies fell in all of the euro zone's big countries in August, highlighting the questionable strength of the currency bloc's economic recovery.